 Today countless thousands of ex-spotters still bear the emotional scars of abandoning their allegiance to steam during the 1960s.
 Many abstained from the hobby as a matter of principle, others in reluctant surrender, but whatever the reason the overall feeling was that as steam had outlived its usefulness, then so had our interest in trains - a view in which we managed to persist until the bitter finale came in August 1968, and just five steam locomotives were left: 3 Black 5s Nos 44781, 44871, 45110; a solitary 8F No 48448 and the last working 'Britannia' No 70013 Olver Cromwell.
 Sadly, after the '15 Guinea Special' ran on August 11th 1968 it was all over and train spotting would never be the same again...the huge crowds gathered by the lineside to watch BR's last steam-hauled train was quite extraordinary; indeed when you start to delve into the psyche of the spotting fraternity it is difficult to differentiate between out-and-out dedication and mental illness...

-This brings me to the story about a staunch enthusiast who bought two tickets for the special train.
+This brings me the tale about a hard-core enthusiast who bought two tickets for the '15 Guinea Special'.
 As he settled into his seat by the window, another man asked if anyone was sitting in the seat opposite him.

 'No', he replied, 'the seat is empty….'